 Igor Burdenko is the founder and chairman of the Burdenko Water and Sports Therapy Institute.
-In May 2007 Dr. Burdenko was recognized by the Aquatic Exercise Association for his acheivement and passion for aquataics as he was recipient of the Global Award for Lifetime Achievement.
+In May 2007 Dr. Burdenko was recognized by the Aquatic Exercise Association for his achievement and passion for aquatics as he was recipient of the Global Award for Lifetime Achievement.
+In August 2017, he was inducted into the International Swimming Hall of Fame as the recipient of the John K. Williams Jr. International Adapted Aquatics Award.
 He has worked as a rehabilitation and training consultant to numerous athletes from the NBA, NFL, NHL, U.S. and Russian Olympic Teams, member of the U.S. Handicapped Olympic Team, and top international dancers and figure skaters.
 He was on the board of directors of The National Youth Sports Safety Foundation for the Prevention of Athletic Injuries and is a past member of the Aquatic Exercise Association Research Committee.

 Educated in Russia, Dr. Burdenko received his Ph.D. in Sports Medicine and his M.S. in Physical Education.
 Dr. Burdenko has authored and co-authored four books and over one hundred articles on health and fitness, training, and conditioning.
 He presents seminars and lectures throughout the world, and consults on the design and implementation of therapeutic facilities.

 More than thirty years of experience and research have made Dr. Burdenko one of the world’s leading authorities on the use of water for rehabilitation, conditioning, and training.